rollerd/sbotify/README.md

 The script user must have a last.fm API account.

-Each user that wishes to display their currently playing track must have a last.fm account and enable scrobbling from Spotify (or other service) to last.fm
+Each user that wishes to display their currently playing track must have a last.fm account and enable scrobbling from Spotify (or other service) to last.fm as well as having the last.fm desktop scobbling app open (last.fm web player seems to be broken and the current track isn't picked up unless the app is used)

 **pylast** - For connecting to last.fm API